Team-BANERUS/poketwo-Autocatcher/README.md

 **Premium Version**: `v7.0.0` (30th October 2020) (Autocatcher uses Artificial Intelligence now!)
   > **The `autocatcher` is now officially fixed and is a Premium Version only feature.**
-  It was troublesome fixing this again and again as the open source code is easily readable and patched against.
-To avoid this in the future, autocatcher is now a Premium feature to make it harder to get.
+  I  was fixing this again and again as the open source code is easily readable by anyone and gets patched repeatedly.
+To avoid this in the future, Autocatcher is now a Premium feature to make it harder to get.
 I know that most of you will hate this move, but it was necessary.
 You guys can continue using the other features like auto-trade and auto-release, etc. which do not really harm anyone.
 Thank you all for being patient and sticking around until now.